danielt1263/CLE-Architecture-Tools/README.md

 ```
 let resultOfEffect = trigger
     .withLatestFrom(additionalDataNeeded) // if any
+    .map { logic($0) } // handle any logic to convert the input data into something the effect needs
     .flatMap { performSideEffect($0) }
     .share(replay: 1) // if you are using the result in multiple places.
 ```